Master's in Psychology Degree Overview

 What Kinds of Psychology Careers Can I Pursue with a Master's Degree in Psychology?

-After earning a master's in psychology, you can pursue many career options.
+After earning a master's degree in psychology online, you can pursue many career options.
 However, you need a doctoral degree to get a license to practice psychology and call yourself a psychologist in most states.
 Industrial-organizational psychology, school and career counselors, and mental health counselors are possible careers available to master's in psychology degree-holders.

 Industrial-Organizational Psychologists